 Objectives for This Neighborhood: This Neighborhood will accommodate a compact, mixed-use community with higher densities than the Alice Griffith Neighborhood and an anchoring main street for neighborhood-serving shops and services.
-Given the higher density and greater number of units in the neighborhood than in the Alice Griffith Neighborhood, this Neighborhood will include a greater concentration of neighborhood-serving retail, business, service, and office uses, most of which will be concentrated in the ground floor beneath residential uses along the southern edge of this Neighborhood, adjacent to the Candlestick Center Neighborhood.
+Given the higher density and greater number of units in the neighborhood than in the Alice Griffith Neighborhood, this Neighborhood will includeenvisions a greater concentration of neighborhood-serving retail, business, service, and office uses, most of which willmay be concentrated in the ground floor beneath residential uses along the southern edge of this Neighborhood, adjacent to the Candlestick Center Neighborhood.
+This Neighborhood may include certain commercial uses, including but not limited to, retail, hotel, and entertainment uses, as Principal and Secondary Uses as set forth in Section 4.2.7.
 This Neighborhood will include community facilities uses as well as two parks - one in the center of this Neighborhood intended to serve this Neighborhood and a wedge-shaped park at the southeastern edge forming a connection between the development, the State Park and the Bay waterfront.
+This Neighborhood may also include commercial uses and places intended to foster a sense of community where people can spend time between home and work.